Lucetia/piracy/old/README.md

 # Google Play Store

-**Warning**: You can't download paid android apps for free from the official Google Play Store, paid apps are bound to your Google Account.
-If an app/website tells you other things than this is fake.
-You can only do the "[refund trick](https://www.androidauthority.com/how-to-get-refund-apps-google-play-store-673644/)" or download _precracked_ apps from mobilism and other places!

 -   [F-Droid](https://f-droid.org/) - F-Droid is a open source alternative to Google's Play Store.
 -   [Aurora Store](https://f-droid.org/en/packages/com.aurora.store/) - Allows you the usage of Google Play Store but without lossing your privacy!
 -   [Yalp Store](https://f-droid.org/packages/com.github.yeriomin.yalpstore/) - Similar like Aurora Store, both apps are foss.